gitbls/pistrong/README.md

 ## Up and Running Nearly Instantly!

 Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP provider.
 If you don't use a DNS name, then you'll need to use your external IP address to access the VPN.
+If you're planning to use an IP address, please read the section below: Using an IP Address for VPN Access.

 If you're going to use a DNS name, it's best to ensure this is properly set up before proceeding.
 If you don't have a static external IP address, you can use a dynamic DNS service such as www.dyn.com, www.noip.com, etc. NoIP, for example, provides a small Linux tool that will monitor your external IP address and if it changes, updates selected DNS names.

-If you opt to use an IP address to access the VPN, you will need to recreate certificates if the external IP address changes.

 To access your VPN from outside your LAN, configure your router to forward UDP ports 500 and 4500 to the LAN IP address of your strongSwan server.